-The Terra Murata prison on the island of Procida after many years of closure becomes a tourist destination with guided tours.
+The Terra Murata prison on the island of Procida becomes a tourist destination with guided tours after many years of closure.

-Il prison of Terra Murata a Procida 4 November 2016 reopens to the public which will allow it to be film festival, then from 8 to November 13 the inhabitants of the island can visit it for free.
-Instead, from the November 15 you will have the final opening, for a fee, for everyone.
+Il prison of Terra Murata a Procida 4 November 2016 reopens to the public with film festival, then from 8 to 13 November the inhabitants of the island will be able to visit it for free.
+Instead, from November 15th there will be the definitive opening, for a fee, for everyone.

 Today, however, it will be open to the public as place of memory.
 The structure was closed in 1988 for unavailability and sold in the 2013 from the State to the Municipality free of charge.
 Thanks to the funds of the Municipalities of the Lesser Islands Association, to the work of the community and some local companies it was possible to return this structure to the procidani.

 It will not be possible to visit the isolation cells, which housed political prisoners and murderers, located in the basement.
 These walls hide many stories, here the fascist hierarchs Attilio Teruzzi and Junio Valerio Borghese were confiscated, later freed with the Togliatti pardon.
 In 1946 all the lights were turned off to avert the risk of an attack during the transfer to prison of the fascist general Rodolfo Graziani, nicknamed the "butcher of Fezzan" for the countryside in Libya.
 Today Giacomo Retaggio, a prison doctor for 25 years, has many stories to tell about the 500 detainees, including 50 ergastolani, on suicide attempts, on daily stabbing, on panic crises and mystifications.